 In 1884 Dr. White entered into the Marine Hospital Service (later known as the U.S. Public Health Service) and served until 1923.
 Eventually the five remaining Humber siblings deeded their interest in the property to Dr. White.
 In 1943, Dr. White gave the property to his two unmarried daughters, Josephine White and Roberta White.
 The daughters used the property in Milledgeville as a vacation home until the 1970's

 Both sisters passed away in the early 1970's and the property changed hands several times.
 The Georgia College Foundation acquired the property in 1990.
 Renovation on the house began in April 2002 and was completed in August 2002.
-The house was completely re-wired and re-plumed.
+The house was completely re-wired and re-plumbed.
 Upon excavating in the rest of the house, workmen found an old, abandoned well constructed of whitish brick.
 There was no mortar between the bricks; they were simply placed on top of one another.
 Dr. Robert J. Wilson referred to the well as a "marvel of engineering."
 Georgia College & State University spent over $270,000 on renovating the house so that it would be a showplace for the Center for Georgia Studies.
 The center currently shares the Humber-White House with the Department of History and Geography.

 Department of History and Geography